mizzzantrop/cli-ai-plus/README.md

 -   `ai ask <question>` - Ask a question to the AI
     -   `ai --model <model> ask <question>`: Specify the model to use for the query.
     -   `ai -m <model> ask <question>`: Short version to specify the model.
-    -   `ai --provider <provider> ask <question>`: Specify the AI provider (openai, anthropic, gemini, groq).
+    -   `ai --provider <provider> ask <question>`: Specify the AI provider (openai, anthropic, gemini, groq, openrouter).
     -   `ai -p <provider> ask <question>`: Short version to specify the provider.
     -   `ai --system-prompt <prompt> ask <question>`: Specify a custom system prompt for the current query.
     -   `ai -s <prompt> ask <question>`: Short version to specify the system prompt.
     -   `ai --raw ask <question>`: Output the raw response from the AI without code formatting.
 -   `ai analyze <file_path>` - Analyze the code in the specified file.
 The AI will attempt to identify syntax errors, logical bugs, and suggest best practices.
 You can also use the `--model`, `--provider`, `--system-prompt`, and `--raw` options with this command.
--   `ai setup` - Configure API keys and default settings for various AI providers (OpenAI, Anthropic, Gemini, Groq) and the default model.
+-   `ai setup` - Configure API keys and default settings for various AI providers (OpenAI, Anthropic, Gemini, Groq, OpenRouter) and the default model.
 -   `ai list-models` - List the available AI models supported by the CLI for each provider.
 You can also use this command to set a new default model interactively.
 -   `ai help [command]` - Display help information for a specific command.